 - education in program for the deaf to emphasize language skills and academics

 - amplification choices include hearing aids, personal FM systems, vibrotactile hearing aids and cochlear implants

-Unilateral hearing loss One normal hearing ear and the other ear with hearing loss:
+Unilateral hearing loss (one normal hearing and the other ear with hearing loss):

 - difficulty with faint of distant speech

 - difficulty in background noise

 - difficulty detecting speech from the ‘bad’ ear, especially in group discussion

 - often treated as though they have ‘selective’ hearing